 The rationale behind AEMO Services’ involvement in network infrastructure lies in our unique mandate under the Roadmap to act in the long-term financial interests of the state’s energy consumers.
 In our work on tenders, this means ensuring incentives for private infrastructure projects achieve value for money.
 Our role in network infrastructure helps to ensure the final cost to NSW electricity consumers meets the forecast generation and storage needs, and that proceeding with the proposed infrastructure delivers benefits to consumers.

-Consequently, AEMO Services’ authorisation of plans for network infrastructure within REZs, ensures these projects deliver long-term benefits to NSW energy consumers, support the achievement of the development pathway and contribute to the overall objectives of the NSW Electricity Infrastructure Roadmap.
+Consequently, AEMO Services helps ensure the projects undertaken by the Infrastructure Planner deliver long-term benefits to NSW energy consumers, and support the achievement of the generation and long-duration storage development pathway, contributing to the overall objectives of the NSW Electricity Infrastructure Roadmap.

 The Network Authorisation Process and Approach Paper focuses on the processes and approach AEMO Services will adopt in performing its role and functions under the EII Act to support the timely and efficient delivery of REZ network infrastructure projects.